 - The story of its creation as very interesting parallels to the story of the creation of the Qur’an.

-- The 1.5 million adherents is not an insignificant number.
+- The 1.5 million adherents of the Course in Miracles is not an insignificant number.

 - It’s a good example of the intersection between “new thought” religious beliefs and traditional Christianity.